Sexuality and marital status of Jesus

 Christian churches and theologians traditionally hold that Jesus never married and remained celibate until his death.
 However, this has not prevented alternative and fringe theories of his sexuality, as the gospels and the rest of the New Testament do not focus on the subject.

-Cultural background
+Background

+Jewish sexual norms

 In first century Judaea, sexual immorality in Second Temple Judaism included incest, impure thoughts, homosexual relations, adultery, and bestiality.
 According to the rabbinic interpretation of Genesis 2:24, "a man shall leave his father and his mother" forbids a man from having relations with his father's wife and his own biological mother; "cleave to his wife" forbids a man from having more than one wife, or having relations with another woman; and "they shall become one flesh" forbids a man from having relations with non-human beings (such as animals).
 Jesus states in the gospels that he came "not to abolish, but to fulfill the law", and at his various trials, no one could testify that Jesus broke them (Matthew 5:17, Matthew 26:59–60).